Site icon Texas Travel Talk

 The most popular time to visit haunted houses and haunted places is on or around Halloween, but some haunted spots are open year-round daily.
 Why?
 Because they are haunted, and they don’t wait for Halloween to scare the living daylights out of you!
 Follow these haunted places and towns in Texas for a haunted road trip – you may even find a ghost town or two!

-Haunted Houses And Local Haunts In Texas
+Haunted Houses And Haunted Places In Texas

-While on a destination assignment in pet-friendly Mesquite, TX, I stayed at the Hampton Inn & Suites, where I stumbled on the 2022 Texas Haunters Convention (a Halloween & Costume Expo).
+While on a destination assignment in pet-friendly Mesquite, TX, I stayed at the Hampton Inn & Suites, where I stumbled on this Texas Haunters Convention (a Halloween & Costume Expo).
 To my amazement, it was a little creepy, but I liked it.
 Some of the photos in the article are from the expo.

 Central Texas / Texas Hill Country

-1. Magnolia Hotel – Sequin
+1. Magnolia Hotel – Seguin

 2. Hotel Driskill – Austin